 Phase Two: Seller Fulfilled Prime Trial

 If you perform well enough in the Premium Shipping phase, then you can apply to start a Seller Fulfilled Prime trial.
-In a nutshell: You set a certain number of your products to display the Prime badge and get up to 90 days to fulfill a minimum of 200 Prime orders to the following standards:
+In a nutshell: You set a certain number of your products to display the Prime badge and get up to 90 days to fulfil a minimum of 200 Prime orders to the following standards:

 - On-time shipping rates of at least 99% for Prime orders.
 All Prime trial orders placed before your daily cut off time must be shipped on the same day it’s received - regardless of shipping speed selected by the customer.